AD | Collaborative post

 Enjoy the snow (if there is some)

 This one might go without saying, but get out into the snow and make the most of it while it lasts.
 There are all kinds of fun snowy activities, like snowmen competitions and snowball fights.
 While it’s great to enjoy the snow, it’s best to keep off your lawn in freezing temperatures as you can end up causing damage and preventing growth when spring rolls around.
+If this is the case, be sure to get some grass seed for when you’re ready to get your lawn back to a lush green state again.

 To further protect your lawn, you could book in for a professional lawn treatment in anticipation for the freezing temperatures.
 This will give your grass the best chance at staying healthy throughout the winter and leave you with a green lawn in summer time.
 Greensleeves offer a range of lawn treatments to keep your garden in good shape all year round.
 All their treatments are child friendly, so you don’t have to worry when letting little ones play outdoors.